futurewei-cloud/chogori-sql/docs/YugabyteDb.md

   repeated PgsqlExpressionPB operands = 2;
 }
 ```
-and Paging state for paginations.
+and paging state for paginations.
 ```
 // Paging state for continuing a read request.
 //